An easy Thanksgiving stuffing recipe with Italian sausage, green apples, and pumpernickel bread.

 This stuffing recipe is made from scratch with Italian sausage, green apples, and pumpernickel bread for a rich, earthy side dish that has all the flavors of fall.
 But don't stop at Thanksgiving: this dressing also makes a great stuffing for roasted butternut squash, sweet potatoes, or as a side to a roasted chicken.

 This recipe is also VERY FORGIVING, so mix it up and make it your own!
-Substitute sourdough, cornbread, pumpkin bread, or plain' ol French bread for all or part of the pumpernickel if you like.
+Substitute sourdough, cornbread, pumpkin bread, or plain' ol crusty homemade bread for all or part of the pumpernickel if you like.

 You could also add portobello mushrooms or cranberries (fresh or dried!) for an extra pop of flavor, or swap the apples here for some fresh pears.

 Can this stuffing be made ahead of time?